ike9000e/NX-Owl-NG2/README.md

 Enables free camera in places, and durning actions, that the game would normally not allow it.
 Additionally, tries to eliminate unwanted camera snapping.
 For use with Xenia that runs Ninja Gaiden 2, Xbox 360 game.
+This mod is in the DLL form and needs to be added to the Xenia executable manually by the user.

 Free camera during: